aadarshps3/aadarshps3/README.md

 - 👋 Hi, I’m @aadarshps3
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Web devolopment
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning AI and python Django
 - 💞️ I’m looking to collaborate on AI development
 - 📫 How to reach me aadarshps3@gmail.com